 Transfer Credit

 Students must petition, in writing, through the graduate committee to the director of graduate student services for all transfer credit.
-An official transcript must be attached to the Request for Transfer Credit Form.
+An official transcript must be attached to the Request for Transfer Credit form.
 A maximum of 9 semester hours of credit obtained at another institution may be accepted toward the MS degree provided that the credits transferred consist of a grade of B or better in graduate-level courses and have not been used toward any other degree.
 Grades are not transferred.

 Current MS Students Interested in the PhD Program